At present, there are basically 3 kinds of nations with respect to total fertility rates (TFR) and patterns of change in these rates.

 Examples of rapid decreases are Singapore and Taiwan.
 These nations experienced over 70% decreases in TFR's between 1960 and 1987 -- from mid 6's to upper 1's.
-(Now, by 2012, to 1.2 and 1.1, respectively.)
+(Now, by 2013, to 1.3 for each.)
 Decreases were mainly due to very aggressive governmentally-supported family planning programs.

 Programs were so successful that in 1994, Singapore launched a program encouraging couples to have at least two children!
 One major concern was that there would be too few young people to support a bulge in the older, post-retirement age classes if TFR's remain < RLF.
 (Pat confesses that she doesn't see why a bulge in the old age classes is more difficult to support, economically, than is a bulge in the age classes that are too young to be part of the labor force...)
 South Korea and Taiwan, as mentioned above, also now have programs encouraging couples to have at least two children -- subsidies for each child, advertising campaigs, government-sponsored online dating sites.....

 Mexico and Indonesia have also had very aggressive and successful programs in family planning, as have some nations in Africa.
 Notable are programs in some sub-Saharan nations, whose governments have traditionally been very pronatalist (encouraging of high birth rates).
 For example, in Kenya, TFR decreased 20% in 12 years (from 7.9 to 6.3 children per woman; now in 2013, it is down to 4.5 children per woman).
 Marked decreases have also taken place in Botswana and Zimbabwe (but see the bottom of this section of notes for a grim factor that may be contributing to the lowering TFR's in sub-Saharan Africa...).